 Suffolk County Bus Service Now Rolls for Students on Sundays

-Stops Include LIRR, Smith Haven Mall and Points In Between
+Stops Include LIRR, Smith Haven Mall and Many Points in Between

 STONY BROOK, New York, January 24, 2014 – Stony Brook University students seeking options for off campus dining, shopping and leisure activities on Sundays have a new option for transportation: the Suffolk Transit Connection.
 A student ID is all that is needed to access the new Sunday service on Suffolk County Transit’s 3D Route, thanks to an expansion of the University’s transportation partnership with Suffolk County.
 The Suffolk Transit Sunday 3D Route is now available with services from the Stony Brook campus to Smith Haven Mall, the LIRR and points in between starting at 7:20 a.m.
 The last campus pick up on Sundays is at 6:30 p.m.